Hantalyte/RunAsServiceAccount/README.md

 # RunAsServiceAccount

-RunAsServiceAccount.exe receives the name of a service, and then launches a command prompt process with the service account of the given service.
+RunAsServiceAccount is a Windows API program that receives the name of a service, and then launches a command prompt process with the service account of the given service.

 ## How It Works